tomfinnegan/Memory-game/README.md

 <img src="assets/images/newmemorgame.PNG" alt="memory game">

-<h1>User Experience (UX)</h1>
+## User Experience (UX)

-  <h2>User Stories</h2>
+  ## User Stories

-   First Time visitor Goals
+   ### First Time visitor Goals

-   a.
-As a First Time Visitor i want to easily understand  how to play the game
+   1. As a First Time Visitor i want to easily understand  how to play the game
-   b.
-As a First Time Visitor i want to see how i'm getting on as the game is in progress
+   2. As a First Time Visitor i want to see how i'm getting on as the game is in progress

-  <h2>Returning Visitor Goals</h2>
+  ### Returning Visitor Goals

-    a.As a Returning visitor i want to  get a better score than the first time
+    1.As a Returning visitor i want to  get a better score than the first time

-    b.As a Returning Visitor i want to complete the game in the quickest time possible
+    2.As a Returning Visitor i want to complete the game in the quickest time possible

-  <h2>Desgin</h2>
+  ### Desgin

-  Color Scheme:
+  ### Color Scheme

   The main color is white for the background the color of the text is red for the header ,moves and timer the stars are a green the reason i chose white is because i didn't want the players of the game to be distracted by the background color

-<h2>Imagery</h2>
+### Imagery

  imagery is important as the main purpose of the game site. users can engage with the website better if they have images